cdig/cd-module/README.md

-public/            | browsers & gulp | The compiled module, loaded by the browser. resources/         | You             | Raw art assets. source/            | You             | All the content for this module. source/activities/ | You             | Activity JS and SVG files. source/index.kit   | You             | Ties together all the page HTML files. source/pages/      | You             | Page-specific HTML, CSS, and JS files. source/scripts/    | You             | CoffeeScript files for the entire module. source/styles/     | You             | Stylesheets for the entire module.
+public/            | browsers & gulp | The compiled module, loaded by the browser. resources/         | You             | Raw art assets. source/            | You             | All the content for this module. source/activities/ | You             | Pre-compiled activity JS and SVG files. source/assets/     | You             | Images, audio, videos, etc. source/index.kit   | You             | Ties together all the page HTML files. source/pages/      | You             | Page-specific HTML, CSS, and JS files. source/scripts/    | You             | CoffeeScript files for the entire module. source/styles/     | You             | Stylesheets for the entire module.

+Everything inside the `source/` folder is for content authors.
+Everything else (other than the upcoming `dist/` folder) is part of the module system, and should be left alone.

 <br>
 <br>